mike-works/typescript-fundamentals/README.md

 cd tscript
 ```

-Finally, while in the top-level folder of this project, download the and install this project's dependencies by running
+Finally, while in the top-level folder of this project, download and install this project's dependencies by running

 ```
 yarn